bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 In Blazor, a `RenderFragment` parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

-The following subsections has different examples of content being passed to the following component's `RenderFragment` parameter:
+The following subsections have different examples of content being passed to the following component's `RenderFragment` parameter:

 [!code-csharp[RenderFragmentParams.razor](../../../samples/components/RenderFragmentParams.cs#L9-L13)]